 DT Swiss claims its magnesium forks are shaped using the finite element method to create an ideal strength-to-weight ratio while maintaining strong levels of stiffness.

-DT Swiss is far from the only magnesium component builder on the market.
-Zinn Cycles also makes lightweight magnesium alloy bike frames, while Paketa Cycles uses magnesium for racing bikes; SegalBikes manufactures both racing and mountain bikes in the same factory that produces its magnesium alloys.
+Aside from DT Swiss, other magnesium bike component builders include Zinn Cycles, which also makes lightweight magnesium alloy bike frames, and Paketa Cycles, which uses magnesium for racing bikes.
+Segal Bikes manufactures both racing and mountain bikes in the same Israel-based factory where it produces its magnesium alloys.

-Made in the 80s
+Magnesium bike frames: Made in the 80s

 At least for now, magnesium looks unlikely to surpass the popularity of aluminum or carbon fiber.
 Still, the performance benefits of magnesium bike frames are worth considering, especially with advancements in technology that have improved upon welding challenges and corrosion.
-Furthermore, with these manufacturing improvements, producers like DT Swiss have also proved that magnesium bike components can be successfully manufactured to compete with some of the best aluminum parts on the market.
+Frame producers like DT Swiss have also proved that magnesium bike components can be successfully manufactured to compete with some of the best aluminum parts on the market.

 What do you think of magnesium bike frames — will they take off?

 This is an updated version of an article originally published by the Investing News Network in 2014.

 Don’t forget to follow us @INN_Resource for real-time news updates!